lorenwel/linefit_ground_segmentation/README.md

 - **sensor_height**  Sensor height above ground.
 - **max_dist_to_line**  maximum vertical distance of point to line to be considered ground.
 - **max_slope**  Maximum slope of a line.
+- **min_slope**  Minimum slope of a line.
 - **max_fit_error**  Maximum error a point is allowed to have in a line fit.
 - **max_start_height**  Maximum height difference between new point and estimated ground height to start a new line.
 - **long_threshold**  Distance after which the max_height condition is applied.
 - **max_height**  Maximum height difference between line points when they are farther apart than *long_threshold*.
 - **line_search_angle**  How far to search in angular direction to find a line.
 A higher angle helps fill "holes" in the ground segmentation.
+- **gravity_aligned_frame**  Name of a coordinate frame which has its z-axis aligned with gravity.
+If specified, the incoming point cloud will be rotated, but not translated into this coordinate frame.
+If left empty, the sensor frame will be used.

 ### Segmentation